 We’re always looking for organic ways to control pests in our yard and home.
 Fleas are an especially troublesome warm weather problem but one that we’ve been able to keep under control using beneficial nematodes.
 These microscopic round worms are safe for your family and your pets but kill fleas (as well as weevils, cranefly, grubs, corn borers, and other bugs that dine on vegetable gardens.)

-The nematodes are microscopic so you won’t see them; you’ll purchase them on a small sponge like the blue sponge on the right.
+The nematodes are microscopic so you won’t see them; you’ll purchase them on a small sponge.
 This sponge contacts about one million live nematodes, enough for about 3,000 square feet of yard space.

 We purchased the nematodes at our local garden store or you’ll find this same product at March Biological Control — if you order nematodes from outside Washington State or Oregon, you’ll need to have it shipped via Second Day Air.

-Once purchased, the sponge (which costs about $15-$20) containing the nematodes has to be handled carefully.
+Once purchased, the sponge containing the nematodes has to be handled carefully.
 It can’t be exposed to sunlight and should be refrigerated until it is used.
 You can purchase the nematodes up to about seven days prior to application on your yard.

 You’ll want to apply the nematodes at a time when your soil temperature is between 40 and 90 degrees (which, for us during the Texas summer, means early morning or late evening.)